nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 COPY arender.properties /docker-entrypoint-init.d/arender.properties
 ```

+You can also modify the `arender-hmi.properties` that is deployed inside the `/ARenderConfiguration` in the previewer Docker container.

-Editing the `arender.properties` file helps you to tailor the ARender interface to fit specific UI and UX needs.
-Please follow the [ARender configuration guide](https://arender.io/doc/current/documentation/hmi/index-hmi.html).
+Editing these configuration files helps you to tailor the ARender interface to fit specific UI and UX needs.
+Please follow the [ARender configuration guide](https://arender.io/doc/current4/documentation/hmi/index-hmi.html).

 You can for example: